 -We decided to whitewash our cabinets because we wanted white instead of brown but didn’t want to loose the look of the wood grain.

 -To Whitewash: Simply add a small amount of water to paint in a container and wipe onto the wood with a rag, you can play around with the ratio of paint to water until it is a shade that you are happy with.

 -Once your cabinets are dry you can add your hardware.
 Make sure that you pre drill holes before putting screws through your cabinets.
 You don’t want to risk splitting those thin pieces of wood.
 Home Depot has lots of hardware options, we actually bought different handles originally and then exchanged them because I loved the fun look this big round ones added.

 I’m so happy with how these turned out (insert clapping & raise the roof emojis)!
 They add so much more dimension & character to our kitchen.

-I will share photos of them installed once they kitchen it all put together.
+I will share photos of them installed once the kitchen is all put together.
+I’m so excited to break out our cooking gear again and use it.
+We may need to buy some new stuff though – a friend of ours bought a knife from viebelles.com after theirs was done – but time will tell for us!
 We are currently working on our island and countertops, and it’s really starting to come together.
 You can follow along our home series with The Home Depot with our hashtag #menziehomefrenzy